omunite215/Project_Hoobank/README.md

-# HooBank-A Modern UI/UX Landing Page using React.JS (TypeScript) and Tailwind
+# HooBank-A Modern UI/UX Landing Page using Next.JS and TailwindCSS

 ![Screenshot 2023-08-11 213008](https://github.com/omunite215/Hoobank/assets/78680563/e33352b1-ff79-49e7-a9e1-4eaf995ce2c6)

 This was my first project using Vite.
 Initially made using tutorial of [JavaScipt Mastery](https://youtu.be/_oO4Qi5aVZs?si=uIWyu_1FoElOJueH).
 Now it is made on next js using typescript.
+Features added other than Tutorial:-
+- Upgraded from Node.JS to Bun.JS (A Faster JavaScript Runtime).
+- Upgraded from JavaScript to TypeScript.
+- Upgraded from React.JS to Next.JS.
+- Added Fluid Animations using Framer-Motion.
+- Removed unused CSS and Optimized Code.

 ### Link to Figma File: